-The school district shall disclose the following as routine directory information pertaining to any past, present, or future student who is, has been, or will be regularly enrolled in the district.
+The school district shall disclose the following as routine directory information pertaining to any past, present or future student who is, has been, or will be regularly enrolled in the district.

-- •Name and grade
+- Name and grade

-- •Name of parent and/or guardian
+- Name of parent and/or guardian

 - Address

-- •Telephone number, including student's cell phone number
+- Telephone number, including the student's cell phone number

-- •E-mail address
+- E-mail address

-- •Date and place of birth
+- Date and place of birth

-- •Date of attendance
+- Dates of attendance

-- •The image or likeness of students in pictures, videotape, film or other medium
+- The image or likeness of students in pictures, videotape, film or other medium

 - Major field of study

-- •Participation in activities and sports
+- Participation in activities and sports

-- •Degrees and award received
+- Degrees and awards received

-- •Social media usernames or handles
+- Social media usernames or handles

-- •Weight and height of members of athletic teams
+- Weight and height of members of athletic teams

-- •Most recent previous school attended
+- Most recent previous school attended

-- •Certain class work, which may be published onto the Internet
+- Certain class work which may be published onto the Internet

-- •Classroom assignment and/or homeroom teacher
+- Classroom assignment and/or home room teacher

-- •Student ID number, user ID, or other unique personal identifier used by the student for the purpose of accessing or communicating in electronic systems, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a personal identification number (PIN), password, or other factor known or possessed only the authorized user.
+• Student ID number, user ID, or other unique personal identifier used by the student for purposes of accessing or communicating in electronic systems, but only if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a personal identification number (PIN), password, or other factor known or possessed only the authorized user.

-Directory information does not include a student's social security number
+Directory information does not include a student's social security number.

-Upon request, the district will provide military recruiters and institutions of higher education with the names, addresses, and telephone listings of high school students unless a student's parents have notified the district that they do not want this information disclosed without their prior written consent.
+Upon request, the district will provide military recruiters and institutions of higher education with the names, addresses, and telephone numbers of high school students unless a student's parents have notified the district in writing that they do not want this information disclosed without their prior written consent.
+Military recruiters will be granted the same access to a student in a high school grade as is provided to postsecondary educational institutions or to prospective employers of such students.

-The district will notify parents and guardians each year of their rights under this policy and the Family Educational Rights and Privacy Act.
-Parents will be given the opportunity to prevent the release of this directory information by filing a written objection with the district.
+Within 30 days prior to or following the commencement of each school year and, for a new student who enrolls after the commencement of a school year, within 30 days following such enrollment, the district will notify parents and guardians each year of their rights under this policy and the Family Educational Rights and Privacy Act.
+Parents will be given an opportunity to prevent the release of this directory information by filing a written objection with the district.